 When you’re under pressure to make a quick sale, the temptation is to prioritise speed over everything else, which can lead to too-hasty decision making.

-Selling your home is a major undertaking, so don’t rush into anything; take your time, look closely at all the options, and take professional advice where possible to ensure you get what you need out of the sale.
+Selling your home is a major undertaking, so don’t rush into anything; take your time, look closely at all the options and get everything in writing.

 Above all, read everything carefully and ask your solicitor to explain anything you’re not clear about in the agreement before you sign it.

 Your next step

 If you are buying, selling, remortgaging or transferring equity in a home, we can help you find an expert conveyancing solicitor.